cdapio/cdap/cdap-docs/admin-manual/source/operations/index.rst

     http://<host>:10009/status

-  Such as (for Standalone CDAP):
+  Such as (for the Standalone CDAP):

   .. tabbed-parsed-literal::

     $ curl -w"\n" -X GET "http://localhost:10009/status"

-On success, these calls return a valid HTTP response with a 200 code.

-- To retrieve the **health check of all the services running in YARN**, make a GET request to the URI (at the ``router.bind.port``)::
+- To retrieve a **list of health checks of all the services running in YARN**, make a GET request to the URI (at the ``router.bind.port``)::

     http://<host>:10000/v3/system/services

-  Such as (for Standalone CDAP):
+  Such as (for the Standalone CDAP):

   .. tabbed-parsed-literal::